In this article, I will be discussing 4 amazing sustainable activewear brands.

 WOLVEN uses OEKO- tex certified recycled P.E.T fabrics in their activewear to counteract the increasing plastic pollution.
-Next to this, using recycled P.E.T instead of virgin P.E.T reduces carbon emission by 79%.
-By using this fabric, plastic will get a second life, while simultaneously reducing carbon emission.
+Next to this, using recycled P.E.T instead of virgin P.E.T reduces carbon emissions by 79%.
+By using this fabric, plastic will get a second life, while simultaneously reducing carbon emissions.

 Since WOLVEN believes it is not enough to operate as sustainably as possible, they’ve also partnered up with Climate Neutral to address their carbon footprint.
 Thus, they measure their greenhouse gas emissions and make plans to reduce emissions in the future.
 WOLVEN also purchases carbon credits to offset the footprint.